pkp/omp-user-guide/en/chapter6/users-and-roles/roles.md

 * Series Editors: can access selected stages in workflow
 * Press Assistants: can access limited stages in workflow

-You will also need to provide a Role Name, a Role Abbreviation (e.g., Reviewer = REV), which stages they can access, and different role options.
+You will also need to provide a Role Name, a Role Abbreviation (e.g., Reviewer = REV), which stages they can access, and thier different role options.